 Following the completion of the combination of the Company's exploration and production business with Aker BP in 2022, the remuneration from 1 July 2022 takes into account the Company's smaller scale and new focus on renewable energy.
-As the activity has undergone significant changes during 2022, the comparative information presented for 2022 vs 2021 may be a less relevant metric.
+As the Company has undergone significant changes during 2022, including both changes in activity and in composition and size of Group management, the comparative information presented for 2022 vs 2021 and 2023 vs 2022 may be a less relevant metric.